Pachyrhinosaurus | “Thick-Nosed” Dinosaur of the Late Cretaceous

+Pachyrhinosaurus, whose name translates to “thick-nosed” dinosaur, lived in what is now North America during the Late Cretaceous period.
 With its distinctive thick, bony nasal boss, this dinosaur is a testament to the diversity and adaptability of life on Earth millions of years ago.
 As we journey back in time, we’ll explore the world of this fascinating dinosaur, from its origins and taxonomy to its discovery and the environment it thrived in.

 Pachyrhinosaurus Key Facts